jscheid/kite/kite.md

 If you have multiple debugging sessions active, Kite will normally attempt to keep you within the current session.
-For example, if you have two session active and you are currently visiting the *kite console* buffer for the first session, then doing `M-x kite-repl` will take you to the REPL buffer for the first session.
+For example, if you have two session active and you are currently visiting the *kite console* buffer for the first session, then doing `M-x kite-scratch` will take you to the scratch buffer for the first session.

 If you want to switch to a Kite buffer for a different session, there are three ways of doing so.